nikushx/NightmareOnFifth/README.md

 Save the Cathedral of Learning from Deadly Skeletons!
 Developed at SteelHacks 2017 by Esam Hossain & Nikush Dalia

+Controls:
+- WASD to move
+- E to pick up weapons
+- R to reload
+- Mouse to move and shoot

 UPDATE: WON SECOND PLACE!

 Built in Unity, with C# and Javascript.